-Ocean Sensors, Inc. (OSI), formed by Kim McCoy and Scripps' graduate Michael Head, grew out of the pioneering efforts to create a lightweight internally recording conductivity-temperature-depth (CTD) instrument.
+Ocean Sensors, Inc. (OSI) grew out of the pioneering efforts to create a lightweight internally recording conductivity-temperature-depth (CTD) instrument in the late 1970s.
 The advent of the low power microprocessor and digital memory storage in the early 1980s enabled OSI to commercialize one of the first autonomous solid-state data loggers in the world.
+Many hundreds of systems have been produced and successfully deployed, including on routine year-long missions.
+In 1989, OSI completed the design and field testing of one of the world's first commercially produced autonomous underwater vehicles (AUV) with satellite data telemetry.
 In 1993, OSI integrated Global Positioning System (GPS) into its products.
 In the same year, OSI commercially introduced the Autonomous Profiling Vehicle (APV), which repeatedly profiled to 1000 meters depth.
 The APV transmitted to land via satellite radio and, when submerged, it used acoustic communications to other subsurface platforms.